Mesothelioma

 • Weight loss

-The average life expectancy for peritoneal mesothelioma patients is around 63.2 months with treatment.
+The median life expectancy for peritoneal mesothelioma patients is around 50 to 60 months with treatment.

 Pericardial Mesothelioma

 Pericardial mesothelioma develops in the lining of the heart (pericardium).
-It is one of the least common forms of mesothelioma, making up only 0.7% of all cases.
+It is one of the least common forms of mesothelioma, accounting for around 0.7% of all cases.

 Pericardial mesothelioma symptoms include: